SigmaNuDS/sigmanuds.github.io/README.md

 ## Updating the site

-It's a static website, there is one html file and one css file.
+It's a static website, there is one html file and one css file, figure it out.

 ## Repository Name